 ADAM CHRISTIAN CLARK

-Following graduation, Clark worked as a roster director for Quentin Tarantino and Lawrence Bender's production company, A Band Apart.
-As a commercial and music video director, Clark has directed such notable artists as Kanye West, Jackie Chan, Gnarls Barkley, and Lupe Fiasco; as well as helming commercial campaigns for Pepsi, Motorola, MAC, Diesel, Lay’s, and Quaker State.
+Before focusing on narrative filmmaking, Clark also worked in commercials and music videos as a roster director for Quentin Tarantino and Lawrence Bender's production company, A Band Apart.
+As a commercial, music video, and reality director, Clark has worked for such notable artists and brands as Kanye West, Jackie Chan, Gnarls Barkley, Lupe Fiasco, Pepsi, Motorola, MAC, Diesel, Quaker State, and Lay's.

-Clark’s narrative career began in 2007 while collaborating with Pulitzer Prize-winning author Charlie LeDuff on two projects, Clark’s first short film: THE EDITOR: A MAN I DESPISE, and BAG MEN, a feature screenplay for Plan B Entertainment.
+Clark's narrative career began while collaborating with Pulitzer Prize-winning author Charlie LeDuff on Clark's first short film, The Editor: A Man I Despise; and Bag Men, a feature screenplay for Jeremy Kleiner and Plan B Entertainment.

-Clark's critically-acclaimed first feature film, CAROLINE AND JACKIE was theatrically released in Los Angeles and New York after premiering with honors at the 2012 Tribeca Film Festival.
+Caroline and Jackie, Clark's critically-acclaimed first feature film, was theatrically released after premiering at the Tribeca Film Festival.